Main employment indicators

 Unemployed – a person who fulfils the following three conditions:

-- he or she is without work (does not work anywhere at the moment and is not temporarily absent from work);
+- is without work (does not work anywhere during the survey week and is not temporarily absent from work);

-- he or she is currently (in the course of two weeks) available for work if there should be work;
+- is currently (within two weeks) available for work if there was work;

 Unemployment rate – the share of the unemployed in the labour force.

-The list of permanent residents of Estonia based on the 2011 Population and Housing Census and the population register
+A list of over 15-year-old permanent residents of Estonia compiled based on the population and housing census (2011) and the Population Register

 Estonia as a whole – quarterly data